py5coding/py5book/content/importing_py5_code.md

 The guidelines for Imported Mode users are simplified so that beginner coders writing code in Imported Mode can split their code into multiple files without needing to know about the other py5 Modes.
-This feature will help educators introduce Python code importing to their students.
+This feature will help educators introduce the benefits of Python code importing to their students.

 Continuing with our `helper_functions.py` example, an Imported Mode coder would write the following code: